bjartemisund/policy/terms-of-service.md

 More questions?

-You will find answers to the most [frequently asked questions](https://support.appear.in) about the Service on the Website, or contact our support team at support@appear.in.
+You will find answers to the most [frequently asked questions](https://support.whereby.com) about the Service on the Website, or contact our support team at support@whereby.com.
 Most questions will be answered within 24 hours.
-For questions related to these Terms, contact legal@appear.in.
+For questions related to these Terms, contact legal@whereby.com.